-- i) where the member of staff has been employed at the Trust for two or more years at the time at which the application for admission to a Trust school is made, and/or - ii) the member of staff is recruited to fill a vacant post within the Trust for which there is a demonstrable skill shortage for the requirements of the post
+- i) where the member of staff has been employed for one or more years at the time at which the application for admission to the school is made, and/or - ii) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage for the requirements of the post household including foster children who, in any of these cases, will be living with them at the same address at the date of their entry to the academy.
+Unfortunately, if an older sibling is attending school in Year 6, parents will not be able to claim a sibling link for the younger child, as the older sibling will be transferring to secondary school.